 Shinjuku Station (Shonan Shinjuku Line, Yamanote Line, Chuo Line, Saikyo Line, Tokyo Metro Marunouchi Line, Toei Shinjuku Line, Toei Oedo Line, Keio Line, Keio Shinjuku Line, Odakyu Odawara Line), 12 minutes on foot via South Exit

 5. Azuma Minamoto no Masahisa: Discover What Makes Japanese Knives so Sharp

 Chefs know that a good knife will last a lifetime – and possibly longer.
 It’s not just about the sharpness, however.
 Balance, weight, and the grip play a big role as well when it comes to determining how good a knife actually is.

 Azuma Minamoto no Masahisa, or Masahisa in short, is a kitchen knife specialty shop in Tsukiji that dates back to 1872, famed for its kitchen knives of a quality so ridiculously high, numerous chefs swear by them.
 Masahisa’s traditional methods of bladesmithing are skillfully interwoven with the modern world, making for excellent hand-made Japanese kitchen knives.

-By the way: the 150cm long tuna cutting knives that you see all over Tsukiji Fish Market were born at Masahisa, and are produced and popular to this very day.
+By the way: the 150cm long tuna cutting knives that you see all over Tsukiji Fish Market (and now at Toyosu Fish Market) were born at Masahisa, and are produced and popular to this very day.
 Just popping by the shop and taking a look at the selection is absolutely worth a visit.
 Of course, taking your own Japanese kitchen knife home will also make for a memento that’ll last a lifetime – or longer!